spatialcurrent/go-fit/README.md

 )
 ```

-See [fit](https://godoc.org/github.com/spatialcurrent/go-fit/pkg/fit) in GoDoc for API documentation and examples.
+See [go.dev](https://pkg.go.dev/github.com/spatialcurrent/go-fit/) for information on how to use Go API.

 # Testing